neeru24/neeru24/README.md

 <br><br>
 ✨My journey is fueled by a passion for web development 🌐 and a commitment to learn Data Structures and Algorithms (DSA) 📊.
 <br><br>
-🌐 Enhancing my proficiency in HTML/CSS and JavaScript, I'm passionate about crafting innovative projects that make a difference. 💻🚀
-<br><br>
 📅 I love sharing daily insights on DSA, documenting my learning journey and discoveries.
-You're invited to join me on LinkedIn for this exciting path of exploration and growth!
+You're invited to join me on <a href="https://www.linkedin.com/in/neerugangarh" target="blank">LinkedIn </a> for this exciting path of exploration and growth!
-<br><br>
-🤝 Beyond academics, I actively engage in various university tech events and extracurriculars.
-As an enthusiastic member of the Tech Titans community, I take pleasure in networking with industry professionals and fellow tech enthusiasts, cultivating collaboration and fostering innovation.
 <br><br>
 📩 Get in touch:
     <a href="mailto:neerugangarh@gmail.com">neerugangarh@gmail.com</a>
     <br>